pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

 		ownerEpoch = 5;

-        One would edit the following fields to update the metadata to reflect the chunk properties we have in step 5a).
+        One would edit the following fields to update the metadata to reflect the chunk properties we have in step 6b).

                 - Increment the version.
                 - Update the length to reflect the cumulative length of chunk(s).
-In the case above we would update it to 13003178.
+In our example since there is just one Attribute chunk as seen in listing of step 5 we would update it length which is 458 (bytes).
-                - Update the chunk count. in the case above it is 1, since there is just one chunk generated in step 5a.
+                - Update the chunk count. in the case above it is 1, since there is just one chunk generated by the command in step 4.
                 - Update the startOffset to 0.
-                - Update the firstChunk to _system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b
+                - Update the firstChunk to the one generated in step 4, which is `completedTransactionsBatch-0$attributes.index.E-1-O-0.7a9a16d4-cab6-4e5d-9173-d441d9656149`
-                - Update the lastChunk to the same as there is only one chunk.
+                - Update the lastChunk to the same as firstChunk there is only one chunk.
                 - Update the firstChunkStartOffset to 0.
 Derived from "E-1-[O]-0" part in file name.
                 - Update the lastChunkStartOffset to 0. (first and last chunks are same.)

      f) We have updated the Attribute Index Segment metadata with the chunk files and their other attributes.
 Next step is to create the Chunk Metadata itself.

             Perform a put for the Attribute Index chunk we have in 6a.

-            This is how the put/create command would look:-
+            This is how the put/create command would look:

                 table-segment put _system/_containers/storage_metadata_3 _system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b key=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b;version=1654199182158;metadataType=ChunkMetadata;name=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b;length=13003178;nextChunk=null;status=1

-             One would enter the following fields to create the metadata:-
+             One would enter the following fields to create the metadata:

                 --key=chunk file name
                 --version= a random long number can be put in